bodrick/awesome/TOPICS.md

 ## bundle-size

 *   [kristerkari/awesome-bundle-size](https://github.com/kristerkari/awesome-bundle-size) - 📝 An awesome list of tools and techniques to make your web bundle size smaller and your web apps load faster.
-*   [relative-ci/bundle-stats](https://github.com/relative-ci/bundle-stats) - Analyze webpack stats(bundle size, assets, modules, packages) and compare the results between different builds.
+*   [relative-ci/bundle-stats](https://github.com/relative-ci/bundle-stats) - Analyze bundle stats(bundle size, assets, modules, packages) and compare the results between different builds.
 *   [you-dont-need/You-Dont-Need-Momentjs](https://github.com/you-dont-need/You-Dont-Need-Momentjs) - List of functions which you can use to replace moment.js + ESLint Plugin

 ## code-splitting